ILayon/cse15l-lab-reports/labreport5.md

 # CSE Labs Done Quicker - Isabelle Layon
-> For this lab report, I chose to write a bash script in order to execute the commands from Lab Report 4 quicker than if I had executed them myself.
+> For this lab report, I chose to write a bash script in order to execute the commands from Lab Report 4 quicker than if I had executed them manually.

 > **Citation:** I researched the `sed -i` command through prompting [ChatGPT.](https://chat.openai.com/)